xrdocs/telemetry/_tutorials/2016-08-08-configuring-model-driven-telemetry-with-ydk.md

 {{ output | markdownify }}
 </div>

 Start from the top and walk down from telemetry-system to sensor-groups to sensor-group.
-Replace the dashes and lowercase syntax with CamelCase syntax and you get that first object: TelemetrySystem.SensorGroups.SensorGroup().
+Replace the dashes and lowercase syntax with CamelCase syntax and you get the class that instantiates that first object: TelemetrySystem.SensorGroups.SensorGroup().
 Down to the next level, we have the leaf "sensor-group-id."
-YDK converts this to an object variable by replacing the hyphens with underscores.
+YDK converts this to an object attribute by replacing the hyphens with underscores.
 The sensor-group-id list key is actually a leaf-ref to config/sensor-group-id, both of which are required (hence the two lines that seem redundant but are actually required for syntactic validation).

 Going down a little farther in the YANG model with some help from some pyang options, we see that the sensor-group contains a list of sensor-paths.